 An original Nitro World Games event, FMX Best Trick has given us some of the most thrilling moments in Nitro World Games history.
 The event calls upon athletes to look fear in the face and hit some of the biggest ramps ever built.
 The size of the ramps and landers is tailor-made to push progression, and World Firsts are the norm, rather than the exception.

 In 2016, the competition kicked off with Gregg Duffy landing the World First double frontflip.
 In 2017, the excitement continued with Harry Bink’s World First frontflip rock solid.
-And in 2018, Pat Bowden took home first place with an enormous look back Christ air backflip.
-FMX Best Trick continues to excite crowds as riders further push the limits of what is possible.
-Pat has now made the podium in this event every year since it started and is for sure the rider to beat in contests to come.
+In 2018, Pat Bowden took home first place with an enormous look back Christ air backflip.
+Pat repeated atop the podium again in 2019 and has now made the podium in this event every year since it started.
+He is the rider to beat in contests to come.
+That said, Josh Sheehan has made the podium three out of four times since 2016, including two second-place finishes.
+Though he has yet to take home the top prize in this event, he’s always a threat to do so.

 Moto Quarterpipe came to Nitro World Games in 2018 and instantly added a whole new level of excitement to the proceedings.
 With a takeoff nearly double the size of anything else out there, this groundbreaking contest left the crowd speechless.